SERG-Delft/serg-delft.github.io/_researchlines/ai4se.md

 * **Bug detection**: Some bugs are definitely hard to be detected by humans.
 Or even by state-of-the-art static analysis tools.
 In this line of work, we focus on developing machine learning/deep learning models that are able to identify bugs that existing tools can not.

+* **Software refactoring**: The development of data-driven refactoring recommendation tools.
+More information about it can be found in our [Software Refactoring]({% link _researchlines/software-refactoring.md %}) research line.

 ## Search-based software engineering

 The development, maintenance and testing of large software products involve many activities that are complex, expensive and error-prone.
 For example, complex systems (e.g., autonomous cars) are typically built as a composition of features that tend to interact and impact one another’s behavior in unknown ways.
 Therefore, detecting feature interaction failures with manual testing becomes infeasible and too expensive when the number and the complexity of the features increase.